d0tTino/UME/docs/ARCHITECTURE_OVERVIEW.md

 rules defined in the Policy DSL before forwarding sanitized events to the graph adapter layer.

+## Event Ledger

+Sanitized events are appended to a lightweight ledger along with their Redpanda offsets.
+The ledger can be queried via the `/ledger/events` API and used with `PersistentGraph.replay_from_ledger()` to rebuild state from any offset.

 ## Policy DSL Flow

 ```mermaid